amar-jay/transformer/README.md

 # Transformer
-As introduced in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf), following step by step the process of building a transformer
+As introduced in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf), this is a step-by-step process to building a transformer